pierreforstmann/pglinks/README.md

 <a href=https://github.com/tvondra/pg-hacking-intro>into to Postgres hacking </a>

+<a href=https://wiki.postgresql.org/wiki/The_PostgreSQL_C_Dialect>The PG C Dialect: C conventions and idioms that pervade the PostgreSQL backend </a>

 <a href=https://vondra.me/posts/how-to-pick-the-first-patch/>How to pick the first patch</a>

 <a href=https://www.youtube.com/@pgconfdev> PostgreSQL Developement Conference - Youtube </a>